⏱ 8.5 min read

 - You are using Salesforce Classic**.

 *The Wrike integration requires these editions of Salesforce because it is installed as an unmanaged package which requires access to the Apex.
+Salesforce Performance edition is no longer available for purchase.
+However, you may still have this edition if you had purchased it before it was discontinued.

 **Wrike’s integration with Salesforce is not compatible with Salesforce Lightning, which is why working with pages where the Wrike widget is enabled requires that you remain in Salesforce Classic.